 Once I had done that, the enthusiasm grew to take on the original tone circuit.
 I knew that 19 out of 20 Jaguar players just didn’t bother with that system.
 I fretted over it for a long time and, technically speaking, because I had switched out the pickup system, I needed to find some place to put the high-pass filter switch and where I was gonna put the switch used to change to the rhythm circuit.
 So that decision was made, and it was to my advantage because you need it up close to you, anyway if you’re like me and use the high-pass filter switch quite a lot.
-I find that high-pass filter a really useful and very musical design and something that was fantastic about Jaguars.
+I find that high-pass filter a really useful and very musical design.
 So it was great having it up closer to me, but the tone wheels drove me mad for 18 months.
 I’d be talking to other Jag players and wondering what I was gonna do; maybe I’d put a compressor in there, like the Rickenbackers, but then I didn’t want a battery in the guitar, of course, because that’s a sin!
-Then, through messing around on a Mustang, it just struck me that I could use a sideways switch.
-So the Telecaster switching system gave me opportunity to be able to put the pickups in series and create a big, thick humbucker sound, and therefore shut up the naysayers who think a Jaguar is just a one-way ride to Treblesville, you know!
+Then, through messing around on a Mustang, it struck me that I could use a sideways switch.
+So, the Telecaster switching system gave me opportunity to put the pickups in series and create a big, thick humbucker sound, and therefore shut up the naysayers who think a Jaguar is just a one-way ride to Treblesville, you know?

-So I did that in-series thing and to my surprise, it was too dark-sounding.
-So, presto!
+So I did that in-series thing and, to my surprise, it was too dark-sounding.
+Presto!
 That gave me a reason to put the sideways switch in, instead of the wheel.

-I just really had a hard time letting go of all the original elements, because it was aesthetically so beautiful.
+I had a hard time letting go of all the original elements, because it was so beautiful.
 I wanted to keep the chrome and keep it looking like a Jaguar, but it had to have function.
-After a lot of thinking and OCD, it kind of worked itself out.
+After a lot of thinking and OCD, it worked itself out.

 Do you have a project in the works that will give us a chance to hear the guitar?